rendezvous/esp32_mqtts/README.md

 - ```remove_mqttDB.sh```

-Deletes the Mosquitto Database (for debuging purposes)
+Deletes the Mosquitto Database (for debugging purposes)